 How it helps: Quickly identifies leads and deals that require action to prevent them from growing stale or cold

-This dashboard is used by sales-people to keep track of which deals or prospects haven’t had any activity within a specific timeframe.
-The goal is to be able to quickly identify which prospects require attention so that you don’t risk them turning stale.
+This dashboard is used by salespeople to keep track of which deals or prospects haven’t had any activity within a specific time frame.
+The goal is to be able to quickly identify which prospects require attention so that your business deal stays on the top of their minds.
 This dashboard provides a look at open opportunities and specifically calls out those leads and deals that are at risk.

-Each sales organization defines a stale lead differently but using a dashboard to call attention to leads that fit that criteria can often be the difference between qualifying a prospect or losing the opportunity altogether.
-Salespeople should utilize this type of dashboard on a regular basis, or incorporate some of these elements in their daily routine to be sure they are focusing on the leads that most require their attention to keep the prospect interested.
+Each sales organization defines a stale lead differently, but using a dashboard to call attention to leads that fit that criteria can often be the difference between qualifying a prospect or losing the opportunity altogether.
+Salespeople should utilize this type of dashboard on a regular basis, or incorporate some of these elements in their daily routine to be sure they are focusing on the leads that require their attention to keep the prospect interested.

-How it helps: Provides a quick look at sales opportunities that were won or lost, including the reasons why when available.
+How it helps: Provides a glance at sales opportunities that were won or lost, including the reasons why (when available)

-The win/loss dashboard is a valuable tool for sales teams to evaluate the outcomes of various sales opportunities.
-Tracking which deals are won, and which are lost, can help both measure performance as well as make adjustments for future opportunities.
-For example, if you find that a number of deals are lost due to price, you might take a look at your cost structure and whether your pricing is consistent with what your target market will bear.
+The Sales Win/Loss Dashboard is a valuable tool for sales teams to evaluate the outcomes of various sales opportunities.
+Tracking which deals are won, and which are lost, can help measure performance as well as make adjustments for future opportunities.
+For example, if you find that a number of deals are lost due to price, you might take a look at your cost structure and whether your pricing is consistent with your target market and similar competitors.

 This dashboard is useful for both individual sales reps and managers for coaching and accountability purposes as well.
 It can help identify areas where both the business and the salesperson can improve performance.
-Sometimes you’ll notice that you have lost a number deals because they weren’t an ideal fit.
+For instance, you might notice that you have lost several deals because they weren’t an ideal fit.
 This can help you better clarify your customer persona and target them more effectively in the future.